gearglow/ReptiliaWithATwist/The List.md

 "It's not stealing if I'm actively feeding you, darling," Hermione said, also in French.

-"You'll have to forgive my girlfriends," Elysia finally answered the girl, opting for a distinct Quebecois accent in her French.
+"You'll have to excuse my girlfriends," Elysia finally answered the girl, opting for a distinct Quebecois accent in her French.
 "We're still in the 'disgustingly sappy' phase of things.
 I'm Elysia, and this is Hermione and Luna."

 "Fleur," the girl responded.